-Reserved spaces are designated by signs, and are available as follows:
+Reserved spaces are designated by signs.

 Single lots - Permits purchased for a single lot are valid only in the lot for which they are purchased.
 Reserved spaces are available as follows

-- Lot: D, E, F, J, M, R, S, U, CIMS West, Grace Watson, Kate Gleason and Sol Heumann Circle
+- Lot: D, E, F, J, L, M, R, S, U, CIMS West, Grace Watson, Kate Gleason and Sol Heumann Circle

 Reserved parking permits must be properly displayed on the rear view mirror at all times.
 Should you forget your permit (switched cars, etc.) and get a ticket, simply contact the Parking Office.
 The Parking Office will validate your permit and void the citation, assuming this hasn't become a routine occurrence.